-125 2 Overview of tobac v1.2
+2 Overview of tobac v1.2

-Before elaborating on the new capabilities which have been included in tobac v1.5, we begin with a general overview of the design and capabilities of the original tobac package, denoted v1.2. tobac was first developed through a multi-institutional collaboration (Heikenfeld et al., 2019) in order to provide a modular code base for "tracking and analysing individual clouds in different types of datasets".
-This package consisted of three primary components: feature detection, or the

-- 130 objective identification of features from minima or maxima in gridded datasets; segmentation, or the discretization of the same or different gridded data based on previously detected features; and tracking, or the linking of detected features to one another through time.
+Before elaborating on the new capabilities that have been included in tobac v1.5, we begin with a general overview of the design and capabilities of the original tobac package, denoted v1.2. tobac was first developed through a multiinstitutional collaboration (Heikenfeld et al., 2019) in order to provide a modular code base for "tracking and analysing individual clouds in different types of datasets".
+This package consisted of three primary components: "feature detection", or the objective identification of features from minima or maxima in gridded datasets; "segmentation", or the discretization of the same or different gridded data based on previously detected features; and "tracking", or the linking of detected features to one another through time.
 Segmentation and tracking operate independently of each other, but both require feature detection to have been performed on a data field of interest.
-Hereafter, we will use the term 'feature' to denote phenomena identified using the feature detection module; 'segmented features' or 'segmentation fields' to mean the instantaneous and spatially extensive regions associated with features by the segmentation module; and 'cell' or 'track' to refer to the line segments produced by - spatiotemporally linking features.
-Do note that the use of 'cell' here does not necessarily mean the kinds of convective cells that comprise thunderstorms, though it can if updrafts are the features of interest.
+Hereafter, we will use the term "feature" to denote phenomena identified using the feature detection module, "segmented features" or "segmentation fields" to mean the instantaneous and spatially extensive regions associated with features by the segmentation module, and "cell" or "track" to refer to the line segments produced by spatiotemporally linking features.
+Note that the use of "cell" here does not necessarily mean the kinds of convective cells that comprise thunderstorms, though it can if updraughts are the features of interest.

-The procedures contained within tobac v1.2 could be performed on any gridded data field of interest, though only segmentation could be performed on data in three spatial dimensions, whereas feature detection and tracking could only be performed on data in two spatial dimensions, requiring some form of data dimensionality reduction when analysing three-dimensional data.
-These key elements, demonstrated using a field of radar reflectivity data, can be seen in Figure 1.
+The procedures contained within tobac v1.2 could be performed on any gridded data field of interest, though only segmentation could be performed on data in three spatial dimensions, whereas feature detection and tracking could only be performed on data in two spatial dimensions, requiring some form of data dimensionality reduction when analysing threedimensional data.
+These key elements, demonstrated using a field of radar reflectivity data, can be seen in Fig. 1.
 The details of how these components were constructed are described in Heikenfeld et al. (2019), but we discuss the generalities and how tobac can be applied to different use cases within this section.

-- Feature detection in tobac is performed by first establishing one or more contiguous regions of gridded data meeting or exceeding a threshold, as well as satisfying additional criteria such as a user-set minimum size.
+Feature detection in tobac is performed by first establishing one or more contiguous regions of gridded data meeting or exceeding a threshold, as well as satisfying additional criteria such as a user-set minimum size.
 These regions are then saved as unique single-point identifiers.
 The point location associated with each identifier can be set by users to either be geometric centroids, weighted-difference positions, or extrema within the data.
-Should the user provide multiple thresholds, features detected at a higher-magnitude threshold that exist within a lower-threshold region of features supersede and replace the feature(s) detected at the lower threshold (e.g., Heikenfeld et al., 2019, their Figure 2).
-This multi-threshold capability allows - 150 for the identification of greater-magnitude data existing within a lower-magnitude data region without losing the sensitivity to lower-magnitude data.
-For example, using multiple thresholds on a modelled vertical velocity field enables the detection of deep convective updrafts within a broader, weaker updraft region as well as isolated, weak boundary layer thermals.
-An illustration of feature detection being performed on gridded NEXRAD radar reflectivity data obtained during the CSU Convective Cloud Outflows and UpDrafts Experiment (C3LOUD-Ex; van den Heever et al. 2021) can be seen in Figure 1a-b. - 155 In this figure, convective storms in a grouping near Cheyenne, WY (Fig. 1a) are identified using a radar reflectivity threshold of 30 dBZ with the weighted-difference method.
+Should the user provide multiple thresholds, features detected at a higher-magnitude threshold that exist within a lower-threshold region of features supersede and replace the feature(s) detected at the lower threshold (e.g. Heikenfeld et al., 2019, their Fig. 2).
+This multithreshold capability allows for the identification of greatermagnitude data existing within a lower-magnitude data region without losing the sensitivity to lower-magnitude data.
+For example, using multiple thresholds on a modelled vertical velocity field enables the detection of deep convective updraughts within a broader, weaker updraught region, as well as isolated, weak boundary layer thermals.
+An illustration of feature detection being performed on gridded NEXRAD radar reflectivity data obtained during the CSU Convective Cloud Outflows and UpDrafts Experiment (C3LOUD-Ex; van den Heever et al., 2021) can be seen in Fig. 1a-b.
+In this figure, convective storms in a grouping near Cheyenne, WY (Fig. 1a), are identified using a radar reflectivity threshold of 20 dBZ with the weighted-difference method.
 Each of these storms is labelled as a single-point feature, marked in Fig. 1b.
-Once features have been identified, the additional components of tobac - i.e., segmentation and tracking - can be utilized.
+Once features have been identified, the additional components of tobac, i.e. segmentation and tracking, can be utilized.